 Snorting Xanax: Side Effects and Dangers

-Alprazolam (Xanax) is a sedative and hypnotic benzodiazepine (“benzo”) medication that’s generally prescribed to:
+Alprazolam (Xanax) is a sedative and hypnotic medication that is chemically classified as a benzodiazepine, or “benzo,” Xanax is generally prescribed to:1

 - Reduce anxiety.

 - Treat diagnosed panic disorder for up to 10 weeks.